cwwang1979/TR-MAMIL_EndometrialCancer_Subtype_TMB/README.md

 3. change the "--data_root_dir FEATURES_DIRECTORY" with the "FEATURES_DIRECTORY_RESNET50",

 To assess the proposed methods for the TMB prediction in aggressive :
-1. Load the saved models in the ./results folder by changing "--models_exp_code models" with "--models_exp_code TR-MAMIL_Aggressive"
+1. Load the saved models in the ./results folder by changing "--models_exp_code models" with "--models_exp_code TR-MAMIL_TMB_Aggressive"
-2. change "--save_exp_code model_prediction" with the "--save_exp_code TR-MAMIL_Aggressive_prediction"
+2. change "--save_exp_code model_prediction" with the "--save_exp_code TR-MAMIL_TMB_Aggressive_prediction"
 3. change the "--data_root_dir FEATURES_DIRECTORY" with the "FEATURES_DIRECTORY_RESNET152",

 To assess the proposed methods for the TMB prediction in  non-aggressive:
-1. Load the saved models in the ./results folder by changing "--models_exp_code models" with "--models_exp_code TR-MAMIL_NonAggressive"
+1. Load the saved models in the ./results folder by changing "--models_exp_code models" with "--models_exp_code TR-MAMIL_TMB_NonAggressive"
-2. change "--save_exp_code model_prediction" with the "--save_exp_code TR-MAMIL_NonAggressive_prediction"
+2. change "--save_exp_code model_prediction" with the "--save_exp_code TR-MAMIL_TMB_NonAggressive_prediction"
 3. change the "--data_root_dir FEATURES_DIRECTORY" with the "FEATURES_DIRECTORY_RESNET152",

 To assess the proposed methods for the Kplain-Meier survival analysis:
-1. Load the saved models in the ./results folder by changing "--models_exp_code models" with "--models_exp_code TR-MAMIL_KM"
+1. Load the saved models in the ./results folder by changing "--models_exp_code models" with "--models_exp_code TR-MAMIL_KM_TMB_Aggressive"
-2. change "--save_exp_code model_prediction" with the "--save_exp_code TR-MAMIL_KM_prediction"
+2. change "--save_exp_code model_prediction" with the "--save_exp_code TR-MAMIL_KM_TMB_Aggressive_prediction"
 3. change the "--data_root_dir FEATURES_DIRECTORY" with the "FEATURES_DIRECTORY_RESNET50",

 Example for the proposed  in application to the prediction of TMB status for aggressive EC, run this in the terminal:
 ```
-CUDA_VISIBLE_DEVICES=0 python eval_mtl_concat.py --drop_out --k 1 --models_exp_code TR-MAMIL_Aggressive --save_exp_code TR-MAMIL_Aggressive_prediction --split all --task dummy_mtl_concat  --results_dir results --data_root_dir FEATURES_DIRECTORY_RESNET152
+CUDA_VISIBLE_DEVICES=0 python eval_mtl_concat.py --drop_out --k 1 --models_exp_code TR-MAMIL_TMB_Aggressive --save_exp_code TR-MAMIL_TMB_Aggressive_prediction --split all --task dummy_mtl_concat  --results_dir results --data_root_dir FEATURES_DIRECTORY_RESNET152
 ```

-These inference part will create a folder named TR-MAMIL_x_prediction in ./eval_results folder (e.g. ./eval_results/EVAL_TR-MAMIL_x_prediction) with this following structure:
+These inference part will create a folder named TR-MAMIL_xxx_prediction in ./eval_results folder (e.g. ./eval_results/EVAL_TR-MAMIL_xxx_prediction) with this following structure:
 ```
-./eval_results/EVAL_TR-MAMIL_x_prediction/
+./eval_results/EVAL_TR-MAMIL_xxx_prediction/
-├── eval_experiment_TR-MAMIL_x_prediction.txt
+├── eval_experiment_TR-MAMIL_xxx_prediction.txt
 ├── fold0.txt
 └── summary.txt
 ```
-the file "eval_experiment_TR-MAMIL_x_prediction.txt" will contain the configuration of the proposed method, the file "fold0.txt" will contain the probability and the prediction for each slides and for the evaluation part, access the file "summary.txt"
+the file "eval_experiment_TR-MAMIL_xxx_prediction.txt" will contain the configuration of the proposed method, the file "fold0.txt" will contain the probability and the prediction for each slides and for the evaluation part, access the file "summary.txt"

 ## Training
 #### Preparing Training Splits

 To create a splits for training and validation set from the training list automatically.
-The default proportion for the training:validation splits used in this study is 9:1.
+The default proportion for the training: validation splits used in this study is 9:1.
 Do the stratified sampling by open the create_splits.py, and change this related code with the directory of the training csv, the number of classess and the labels we want to investigates.
 ```
 if args.task == 'dummy_mtl_concat':
     args.n_classes=2